What would an email marketing blog post be without an opening statistic relating to mobile usage? Mobile email marketing, it’s the big thing!

 The newspaper industry still relies on the ‘5 Ws’ to get people engaged immediately:

-We’ve highlighted the three you need to focus on when writing the copy for an email marketing campaign.
+We’ve highlighted the three you need to focus on when writing the copy for a mobile email marketing campaign.
 The ‘where’ is only applicable if you’re publicising an event, and the ‘who’… well, that’s your audience!

 2. Rely on images and white space